-The Coastal Hazard Zone Policy 2018, resulted in a notation being placed on all properties within the local government area that are identified within the 100 - year Coastal Hazard Zone i.e. falls within the mapped Coastal Hazard Zone Policy Area, stating that any development on the lot will need to take into account the effects of coastal processes.
+The Coastal Hazard Zone Policy 2018, resulted in a notation being placed on all properties within the local government area that are identified within the 100 - year Coastal Hazard Zone i.e. falls within the mapped Coastal Hazard Zone Policy Area, stating that any development on the lot will need to consider the effects of coastal processes.

 Council requires that residential development and commercial/tourism development to be free from the effects of coastal processes for the planning period.
 As such, any development application lodged in relation to land within the Coastal Hazard Zone Policy Area will need to be accompanied by a coast hazard assessment.
+Council is currently reviewing this policy and preparing a planning proposal so that the coastal hazard mapping is included as the Coastal Vulnerability Area in the SEPP (Resilience and Hazards) 2021.

-3.11 Coffs Harbour City Centre Masterplan 2031
+3.11 Coffs Harbour City Centre Masterplan

-The City Centre Masterplan maps the future for our city centre.
+The City Centre Masterplan maps the future for our City Centre.
 The Plan contains a number of strategies and projects that support key priorities previously identified through the Masterplan community consultation process.
 These key priorities include a focus on revitalising the City Centre to stimulate economic activity.